vsergeev/tinytaptunnel/README.md

 --------------------------------------

-Configuring one peer to act as a NAT router for the point-to-point static IP connection with the other peer enables the other peer to make IP connections with hosts in the routing peer's private local network.
+Configuring one peer to act as a NAT router for the point-to-point static IP connection with the other peer enables the other to make IP connections with hosts in the routing peer's local private network.

 ##### Example Configuration for Peer 1 Sharing their Local Network (Layer 3)

-In this example, peer 1 is on the 192.168.1.0/24 subnet, and both peers have a static IP address on the 10.0.0.0/8 subnet.
+In this example, peer 1 is on the 192.168.1.0/24 subnet, and both peers have a point-to-point connection via tinytaptunnel with static IP addresses on the 10.0.0.0/8 subnet.

 Peer 1